 - If possible, ask someone else who is an active contributor in your topic area to step into the mentor role.
 If that person agrees, notify the MDN Documentation Lead of the new person taking the role.

-If you haven't been active on MDN (or on the dev-mdc mailing list) in two months, you might be contacted to confirm that you want to continue as mentor.
+If you haven't been active on MDN (or on the MDN discussion forum) in two months, you might be contacted to confirm that you want to continue as mentor.
 Mentors who are inactive for three months, or do not respond in a reasonable time when contacted, may be removed from their role.